 What are the highest-paid roles in ballet companies?

-The highest-paid roles in ballet companies are typically principal dancers, especially in prestigious companies, where salaries can exceed $100,000 annually, with some earning over $190,000.
+Principal dancers typically have the highest-paid roles in ballet companies, especially in prestigious companies.
+Their salaries can exceed $100,000 annually, with some earning over $190,000.

 How can aspiring dancers increase their earnings?